 Conference Event Type: Oral

-Textual grounding is an important but challenging task for human-computer interaction, robotics and knowledge mining.
-Existing algorithms generally formulate the task as selection of the solution from a set of bounding box proposals obtained from deep net based systems.
+Textual grounding is an important but challenging task for human-computer inter- action, robotics and knowledge mining.
+Existing algorithms generally formulate the task as selection from a set of bounding box proposals obtained from deep net based systems.
 In this work, we demonstrate that we can cast the problem of textual grounding into a unified framework that permits efficient search over all possible bounding boxes.
-Hence, we able to consider significantly more proposals and, due to the unified formulation, our approach does not rely on a successful first stage.
+Hence, the method is able to consider significantly more proposals and doesn’t rely on a successful first stage hypothesizing bounding box proposals.
 Beyond, we demonstrate that the trained parameters of our model can be used as word-embeddings which capture spatial-image relationships and provide interpretability.
-Lastly, our approach outperforms the current state-of-the-art methods on the Flickr 30k Entities and the ReferItGame dataset by 3.08 and 7.77 respectively.
+Lastly, at the time of submission, our approach outperformed the current state-of-the-art methods on the Flickr 30k Entities and the ReferItGame dataset by 3.08% and 7.77% respectively.